Start9Labs/documentation/site/source/guides/device-guides/dg-mac/lan-mac.rst

         :width: 60%
         :alt: Authenticate to change the settings

 #.
-You will see your server's CA certificate as trusted now, signified by a blue (+) sign and the CA cert information will now say "This certificate is marked as trusted for all users" in Keychain Access:
+You will see your server's root CA certificate as trusted now, signified by a blue (+) sign and the root CA cert's information will now say "This certificate is marked as trusted for all users" in Keychain Access:

     .. figure:: /_static/images/ssl/macos/trust-cert-macos-8-cert_trusted.png
         :width: 60%